Provereno-Media/.github/profile/README.md

 ## Support Us

 Provereno is a **non-profit, reader-supported** media outlet.
-We do not have state funding and rely on our community.
+We do not have state funding and rely on our services, donors, and our community.

 > **Support independent Russian-language fact-checking:**
 >